MarkPark107/MarkPark107.github.io/_posts/2018-06-25-english work and jobs.md

-Types of job and types of work
+Types of jobs and types of work

 ```
 a permanent job